 The report below was published by WHO a few months ago.
 It will be of guidance to you.
-So numerous death caused by Diabetes is due to confusion or lack of knowledge on it.
+So numerous death caused by Diabetes is due to confusion or lack of knowledge about it.
 These drove the need to highlight to you the following evidence sourced from WHO (World Health Organization) documentation;

 Here are 7 early symptoms to watch out for: